-ALASKA POLLUTANT DISCHARGE ELIMINATION SYSTEM INDIVIDUAL PERMIT - DRAFT
+ALASKA POLLUTANT DISCHARGE ELIMINATION SYSTEM

-Permit Number: AK-0053627-1
+INDIVIDUAL PERMIT

-ALASKA DEPARTMENT OF ENVIRONMENTAL CONSERVATION Wastewater Discharge Authorization Program 555 Cordova Street
+Permit Number: AK0053643

-Anchorage, AK 99501
+ALASKA DEPARTMENT OF ENVIRONMENTAL CONSERVATION Wastewater Discharge Authorization Program 555 Cordova Street Anchorage, AK 99501 is authorized to discharge from the Fort Knox Mine facility at 1 Fort Knox Road, Fairbanks, Alaska at the following location:

 In compliance with the provisions of the Clean Water Act (CWA), 33 U.S.C. §1251 et seq., as amended by the Water Quality Act of 1987, P.L.
-100-4, this permit is issued under provisions of Alaska Statutes (AS) 46.03; the Alaska Administrative Code (AAC) as amended; and other applicable State laws and regulations.
-The is authorized to discharge from the Rock Creek Project located near Nome, Alaska at the following location(s):
+100-4, this permit is issued under provisions of Alaska Statutes (AS) 46.03; the Alaska Administrative Code (AAC) as amended; and other applicable state laws and regulations.